Anasuya Shankar

-Anasuya Shankar (1 September 1928 – 29 July 1963), popularly known by her pen name as Triveni, was an Indian writer of modern fiction in Kannada language.
+Anasuya Shankar (1 September 1928 – 29 July 1963), popularly known by her pen name Triveni, was an Indian writer of modern fiction in Kannada language.
 Many of her novels have been made into feature films, most prominently, Belli Moda (1967) and Sharapanjara (1971) – both directed by Puttanna Kanagal and featuring actress Kalpana.
 Her short-stories collection Samasyeya Magu won the Devaraja Bahadur Prize in 1950.
 Her novel Avala Mane earned the Karnataka Sahitya Academy Award in 1960.

 Life

 Anasuya Shankar was born on 1 September 1928 in the Mandya in the erstwhile Kingdom of Mysore of British India (in present-day Mandya district Karnataka), to B. M. Krishnaswamy and Thangamma.
 She was also called Bhagirathi.
 She had a younger sister Aryamba Pattabhi, who went on to become a writer as well.
 Other writers in her family were uncle B. M. Srikantaiah and cousin Vani.

 She graduated with a gold medal in her Bachelor of Arts degree from Maharani's Arts College in Mysore.
-In 1947, she was awarded the Siddegowda gold medal for excellence on political science.
+In 1947, she was awarded the Siddegowda gold medal for excellence in political science.
 She married S. N. Shankar (1925–2012) in 1951, an English professor at Sarada Vilas College, Mysore.

 Anasuya adopted the pen name Triveni out of respect for Mahatma Gandhi, whose ashes following his death, were immersed in the confluence of the three Indian rivers of Ganges, Yamuna and the invisible Sarasvati, known as the Triveni Sangam.
 Anasuya died of pulmonary embolism on 29 July 1963, ten days after giving birth to Meera, from her third pregnancy after two miscarriages, at the Mission Hospital in Mysore.